CartoDB/mobile-sdk/docs/guides/02-map-view.md

 ### MapView manipulation

-First step with MapView is always RegisterLicense, this ensures that next steps are pre-configured properly.
+First step with MapView is always RegisterLicense, this is needed to connect to our map servers.
 Typical next step is to add your Layers, which are shown in same order as they are added.
 You can change layer order later, make layers invisible also.
 Typically you have basemap layer, such as `CartoOnlineVectorTileLayer`.
 Brand new map view is empty, with no map data.

 MapView has direct methods to zoom, pan, rotate and tilt map.
 Also you can request coordinates of the map view etc.

 ### MapView options

 CARTO SDK MapView has various configuration options and settings, some of them are generic enough to be useful for almost any mobile app.
-Drawing above lists some of them.
+SDK overview above lists some of them:

+* Parameters to limit interaction: zooming, panning rotating, tilting, touches
+* Finetune performance - number of threads/workers to load data.
+Set bigger for multi-core devices
+* Set custom map and sky background patterns and clors
+* etc

 ### Listening to Events